NFDI4DS/nslp2026/docs/climatecheck_shared_task.md

 The dataset for task 2 will consist of the same claims used for task 1, each annotated with labels denoting whether the claim is an example of a known climate disinformation narrative, and if so, which one(s).
 We follow the CARDS taxonomy (levels 1 and 2) developed by Rojas et al. (2024) to label our claims in a multi-label manner.
 Results will be evaluated using macro-, micro- and weighted-F1 scores.

 <div style="color: #ff826e;">
-Participants can take part in task 1, task 2, or both tasks (better yet - think of ways to incorporate task 2 into the task 1 pipeline!).
+Participants can take part in task 1 (either abstracts retrieval alone or full pipeline), task 2, or both tasks (better yet - think of ways to incorporate task 2 into the task 1 pipeline!).
 </div>

-More information will be available soon regarding registration via Codabench and how to use CodeCarbon at inference to track emissions.
-In the meantime, the [dummy competition](https://www.codabench.org/competitions/8304/) from last year's iteration is available, which you can test your task 1 predictions on, since the same test set will be used.
-However, note that we will add an automatic evaluation metric for unannotated documents; thus the results might not be accurate but they can give a good indication!

 ## Shared task organisers: